 Circa 1917, when George's mother died, her newspaper obituary reported that he was residing in Heber Springs.

-He appears in the federal census for 1920 shows him living alone in Cleburne County, at age 64, marked as widowed and employed as a laborer in a planing mill.
+He appears in the federal census for 1920, living alone in Cleburne County, at age 64, marked as widowed and employed as a laborer in a planing mill.

 By 1928, when his step-father died, George was named as making his home in Higden, Cleburne County, near Greers Ferry Lake.
 The 1930 census shows him living alone, as a 75-year-old widower, on Higden's Main Street.
 He made a living that year as a merchant in a grocery store.

 It is unknown whether George may also have had a daughter Mary "Mamie" Baker born in 1897 in Tennessee.
-Mary was taken to Illinois, where she was raised in the household of her grandmother Baker-Dillow as shown in the 1900 census.
+Mary was taken to Illinois, where she was raised in the household of her grandmother Baker Dillow as shown in the 1900 census.
 That census shows the girl's mother to have been born in Ireland.
 In 1910, when the federal census was taken, 12-year-old Mary and her grandmother were living together, in in Kings River, Carroll County, AR, next to David Alfred Dillow.
-His former wife's name in the certificate is given as "Mary A. Baker."
+His former wife's name in one certificate is given as "Mary A. Baker."

 More will be reported here when learned.

-Copyright © 2007-2008, 2010 Mark A. Miner
+Copyright © 2007-2008, 2010, 2021 Mark A. Miner